 - Kenya’s key economic challenge is to increase its real GDP growth rate.
 Sustained, significant economic growth is essential if Kenya is to address its high unemployment rate and widespread poverty.
 Kenya achieved 5.4 percent growth in 2014, and an optimistic Government of Kenya (GoK) is projecting 6 percent growth in 2014.
 Inflation fell to 7.2 percent in 2014 and further down to 5.7 percent in 2013.

 - Achieving high growth, however, will depend on improved economic governance and greater economic reform.
-The first general elections under Kenya’s new constitution will usher in a new devolved governance system; however, global economic reversals and continuing underemployment for Kenya’s highly-educated youth, and potential tribal conflicts substantially increase political risk.
+The general elections held under Kenya’s new constitution in 2013 have ushered in a new devolved governance system.
+However, global economic reversals and continuing underemployment for Kenya’s highly-educated youth, and potential ethnic conflicts substantially increase political risk.

-- While Kenya’s physical infrastructure is also superior in many cases to that of its neighbors, it remains rudimentary and a key obstacle to economic development.
+- While Kenya’s physical infrastructure is also superior in many cases to that of its neighbors, it remains underdeveloped and a key obstacle to economic development.
 Investment over the next decade in roads, government efficiency, transparency and reliability, competition regulation, and the judicial system will determine if Kenya gains or losses ground when compared with its neighbors.

 - Despite the price sensitivity of consumers and companies, there is little price competition in Kenya compared with many other fast-developing countries.
 This is both an opportunity and a challenge for a new investor or trader.
 There is hope that Kenya’s government will promote price competition to improve market efficiency; however, there are concerns that this is not an immediate priority.
-Absent regulatory action, it is very unlikely that competitors will choose to pursue additional market share.
+Without regulatory action, it is very unlikely that competitors will choose to pursue additional market share.